Disclosure: Some of the links on this page may be affiliate links.

 Most places in-store tend to assume (incorrectly) that women want to show off as much skin as possible, when that’s not always the case!
 This can actually be even more of a problem than you think for those size 6 and under, because swimwear brands think those women will be going for a bikini, so there are not always as many modest options offered for those sizes.
 Regardless of your size, there are so many reasons why you might want to be modest – for example, protecting the torso from harmful UV rays.

 Let’s move on and look at some go-to stores that reliably stock modest styles among their offerings.
 Some of these ship within the US, others internationally.
-I’ll also illustrate styles from these that you might like.

 If you’re going for a range of cute styles at a budget-friendly price point and a range of sizes, I recommend Target for modest swimwear.
 You’ll find sizes ranging from small to large to plus sizes.
 In particular, they have a good selection of skirted tankinis.
 In fact I’ve purchased two from there before, and the quality is excellent and very durable.